AbdullahProjects/Flutter_Animations/README.md

 ### 📌 1.
 Random Color Changing (Smooth Color Transition)

 #### **Description**
 This example animates the background color of a `Container` when a button is pressed.
+Use **AnimatedContainer** to shift color from one to another within given time duration smootly.

 ![Animated Container GIF](https://github.com/AbdullahProjects/Flutter_Animations/blob/main/assets/gifs/animated%20container.gif)